As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 Another important feature to look at would be the cutting element design at the head of the trimmer.

-Since you cannot return these products, it is very important that you select one that fits your needs.
+Since you cannot return these products, it is essential that you select one that fits your needs.

 Are you using it just to trim nose hair?